cantaloupe-project/cantaloupe/README.md

 libraries are installed; see [Supported Formats] (http://www.graphicsmagick.org/formats.html)).

-GraphicsMagickProcessor is a decent go-to processor as it supports a wide range of formats and is generally faster than ImageMagickProcessor.
+GraphicsMagickProcessor is a good fallback processor as it supports a wide range of formats and is generally faster than ImageMagickProcessor.
 As with any processor, performance degrades and memory usage increases as image size and traffic increase.